colindensem/docker-nginx-php-fpm/README.md

-# nginx-php-fpm
+# php-fpm
-Docker, Ubuntu base, NGINX, PHP-FPM running with supervisor.
-Sourcing NGINX from the nginx repository.
+Docker, Debian base, PHP-FPM, listening on 9000 for work.

 Core PHP packages are:
 ```